electronick1/stairs_doc/source/index.html.md

 ### Call another pipeline

-Each stairs pipeline is a worker which handle jobs in a separate process.
+Each stairs pipeline is a worker which handles jobs in a separate process.
-Inside your pipeline, you can use any other pipelines and send data between them using queue/streaming service.
+You can use other pipelines inside the pipeline and send data between them using a queue/streaming service.

-Note: you can't set worker=False to a pipeline.
+Note: you can't set the worker=False to the pipeline.

-One of the core feature inside pipelines is a scalable way to configure them.
+One of the core features inside pipelines is a scalable way to configure them.
-The app and pipelines structure is quite friendly for configuration, you can set new config values when call new pipeline
+The structure of the app and pipelines is quite friendly to configuration, you can set new config values and then call a new pipeline.

 `value.subscribe_pipeline(base_pipeline, config=dict(path='/home'))`

-This values will be available inside `base_pipeline` as:
+These values will be available inside `base_pipeline` as:

 `pipeline.config.get('path')`